raksooo/tuibe/README.md

 ## Todo
 - Combine `handle_event` and `registered_events`
-- Add command for: copy url, deselect all
+- Add command for: copy url
 - Design improvements
 - Save watched video urls instead of timestamp of last timestamp
 - Add support for RSS in addition to ATOM